Home > News > The Most In-Demand Jobs in an Uncertain Economy

 How to Get an In-Demand Job in a Tough Market

-Students searching for jobs in tech should consider broadening their search beyond employers like Google and Meta.
+Students searching for in-demand jobs in tech should consider broadening their search beyond employers like Google and Meta.
 Smaller companies are still interested in hiring top tech talent, Kuhn says.

 You can also consider working in a technical role at a non-tech company.